-In section 6, we return to the question of universals, and discuss possible treatments of some problematic pronominal systems.
+In §6 we return to the question of universals and discuss possible treatments of some problematic pronominal systems.
 We now move on to discuss the acquisition of pronouns, and how it motivates both the overall geometry and the underspecification for Speaker and Minimal alluded to above.

-3. Acquisition evidence for a feature geometry.
+3. ACQUISITION EVIDENCE FOR A FEATURE GEOMETRY.
 Our assumption that this geometry is provided by Universal Grammar (UG) makes strong predictions about the acquisition of personal pronouns.
 In this section we demonstrate that the morphological feature geometry allows us to predict the observed uniformity and variability in the order of emergence of personal pronouns observed in ten studies spanning six different languages.
-These facts not only provide independent support for this geometry, but also motivate universal defaults for major organizing nodes, specifically 1st person for Participant and 3rd person singular (inanimate) for Individuation.
-The analysis in this section was developed in collaboration with Rebecca Hanson; see Hanson (2000) for additional discussion.
+These facts not only provide independent support for this geometry but also motivate universal defaults for major organizing nodes, specifically 1st person for Participant and 3rd person singular (inanimate) for Individuation.
+The analysis in this section was developed by Rebecca Hanson; see Hanson 2000 for additional discussion.

-3.1 Acquisition of the feature geometry.
+3.1.
+ACQUISITION OF THE FEATURE GEOMETRY.
 The acquisition of pronouns, specifically, their order of emergence, has received only sporadic attention in the literature, and there has been no previous attempt to approach the process using a feature geometry.
-There is, however, a good deal of research in phonology dedicated to the acquisition of a feature geometry, focussing on the emergence of segments and contrasts.
-We draw especially on Rice and Avery (1995) and Brown (1997) in our approach to the acquisition of a morphological feature geometry.
+There is, however, a good deal of research in phonology dedicated to the acquisition of a feature geometry, focusing on the emergence of segments and contrasts.
+We draw especially on Rice & Avery 1995 and Brown 1997 in our approach to the acquisition of a morphological feature geometry.

-Rice and Avery (1995) develop a model of phoneme acquisition that attempts to capture both the global uniformity and local variability in the acquisition of sounds.
-"Global uniformity" refers to the observation that all children 'acquire roughly the same set of basic sounds in roughly the same order' (Rice and Avery 1995:25).
-"Local variability" refers to the fact that different children will acquire sounds from this basic set in different orders.
+Rice and Avery develop a model of phoneme acquisition that attempts to capture both the global uniformity and local variability in the acquisition of sounds.
+'Global uniformity' refers to the observation that all children 'acquire roughly the same set of basic sounds in roughly the same order' (Rice & Avery 1995:25).
+'Local variability' refers to the fact that different children will acquire sounds from this basic set in different orders.
 Assuming that UG includes a phonological feature geometry, they propose essentially that language acquisition is a structure building, rather than structure pruning, process.
 UG provides a minimal initial structure which is elaborated in a deterministic fashion in response to contrasts detected in the input.
 Acquisition proceeds from the top down (i.e. from the root node): a given node must be acquired before its dependents.
 In this way, the geometry captures the global uniformity apparent in child language.
 However, different organizing nodes may be elaborated in any order, thus allowing for local variability.

-A further assumption of Rice and Avery (1995) and Brown (1997) is that redundant information is absent from underlying representations.
-Both works assume Minimal Contrastive Underspecification: if a node is filled-in by a default rule provided by UG, it does not appear in the underlying representation.
+Rice and Avery (1995) and Brown (1997) further assume that redundant information is absent from underlying representations.
+Both works assume MINIMAL CONTRASTIVE UNDERSPECIFICATION: If a node is filled in by a default rule provided by UG, it does not appear in the underlying representation.
 We assume, however, that if a node has, or can have, dependents, or if its presence is contrastive in the language, it must be represented in the underlying representation, and no default fill-in rules for that node apply.

-In short, following Rice and Avery (1995) and Brown (1997), we make the assumptions about the acquisition predictions of feature geometries listed in 18:
+In short, following Rice & Avery 1995 and Brown 1997, we make the assumptions about the acquisition predictions of feature geometries listed in 19.

-(18) a.
-The Structure Building Hypothesis

-UG provides a minimal initial structure, which is added to in response to contrasts detected in the input.

-b.
-Constrained general learning path

-Acquisition proceeds from the top down; a given node must be acquired before its dependents.
-In this way the geometry captures the global uniformity apparent in acquisition.
+- (19) a.
+THE STRUCTURE BUILDING HYPOTHESIS UG provides a minimal initial structure, which is added to in response to contrasts detected in the input. - b.
+CONSTRAINED GENERAL LEARNING PATH Acquisition proceeds from the top down; a given node must be acquired before its dependents.
+In this way the geometry captures the global uniformity apparent in acquisition. - c.
+FREE SPECIFIC LEARNING PATH The available paths may be elaborated in any order.

-c.
-Free specific learning path

-The available paths may be elaborated in any order.
 In this way the geometry captures the local variability in acquisition.